High Flow Oxygen Delivery Systems

 3. Would this type of oxygen delivery device increase a patient’s compliance?

 Oxygen therapy is commonly prescribed for patients in respiratory distress or hypoxia.
-Conventional oxygen therapy, such as a traditional nasal cannula, may not be enough support the patient requires.
-In this case, noninvasive ventilation may be needed [4].
-Noninvasive ventilation can be difficult for patients to tolerate [4].
+Conventional oxygen therapy, such as a traditional nasal cannula, may not provide the patient with enough support.
+In this case, noninvasive ventilation may be needed, which can be difficult for patients to tolerate (4).

-High-flow nasal cannulas have been increasingly on the rise since the early 2000s [2].
-In certain instances, patients can eat while on a high-flow nasal cannula and speak, which may not be the case with traditional noninvasive ventilation such as CPAP.
+High-flow nasal cannulas have been on the rise since the early 2000s.
+In certain instances, patients can eat and speak while on a high-flow nasal cannula, which may not be true with traditional noninvasive ventilation such as CPAP (2).

 Indications of Use

-Adult patients with community-acquired pneumonia in respiratory distress would be an indication for the use of a high-flow nasal cannula [5].
-Because the oxygen is humidified, it allows the secretions to move secretions and either cough or have them suctioned [5].
+Adult patients with community-acquired pneumonia in respiratory distress would be an indication for the use of a high-flow nasal cannula (5).
+Because the oxygen is humidified, it allows the secretions to move and either cough or have them suctioned (5).

-A high-flow nasal cannula also gives the patient a flow of fresh gas instead of rebreathing excessive amounts of carbon dioxide [5].
-Usually, when a patient breathes, it is a mixture of a new gas, which would be 21% fiO2, and gas that was previously exhaled, which would contain high carbon dioxide and less than 21% oxygen [5].
+A high-flow nasal cannula also gives the patient a flow of fresh gas instead of rebreathing excessive amounts of carbon dioxide.
+Usually, when a patient breathes, it is a mixture of a new gas, 21% FiO2, and gas previously exhaled, which would contain high carbon dioxide and less than 21% oxygen.
 Because the high flow continuously gives the patient a new mixture of gas.
-This helps patients with acute respiratory failure not retain increased carbon dioxide [5].
-This is called dead space washout [5].
+This helps patients with acute respiratory failure not retain increased carbon dioxide.
+This is called dead space washout (5).

 Studies have shown that pre-oxygenating with a high-flow nasal cannula before intubation improves oxygenation during the intubation process as opposed to the nonrebreather mask [1].
-This would be appropriate in an alert and awake patient [1].
-The high amounts of flow and fiO2 would increase the PO2, allowing for more time for the intubation process [1].
-High-flow nasal cannulas can also be used to oxygenate for post-extubating [1].
+This would be appropriate in an alert and awake patient.
+The high flow and FiO2 would increase the PO2, allowing more intubation time [1].
+High-flow nasal cannulas can also be used for post-extubation (1).

 Ask yourself...